Why in the world would you ever want to fast for two weeks or more?

 For the deepest and most serious health issues, whether physical or spiritual, healing crises often occur much later into the fast, whether 20, 30 or even 40 days.
 There’s no way to accurately predict when they will occur.
 You can only trust your body and let nature take its course…

 Not every healing is accompanied by a dramatic healing crisis.
 Sometimes symptoms of illness and trauma simply begin to disappear.
 In cases like this – when no clear sign indicates that you’ve obviously freed yourself from a health issue – it can be difficult to know when to end the fast.
-This is is one reason why it’s advisable to consider conducting any extended fast under some kind of supervision: from a fasting coach like myself (click here for more information) and, ideally, also from a medical doctor who understands water fasting.
+This is another reason why it’s advisable to consider conducting any extended fast under some kind of supervision: from a fasting coach like myself (click here) and, ideally, also from a medical doctor who understands water fasting.
 The other main reason for working with a professional is to make sure you don’t overstep your body’s nutritional capabilities, as a prolonged fast begins to reach its physical limits.